engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 A Quick Tour of MATLAB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Let's get started with MATLAB!
 MATLAB is a programming language and environment often used in engineering applications.
+The term **MATLAB** refers to both the program (that you open on your computer) and the programming language itself.
 Let's take a quick tour of how it works.

 .. youtube:: iFrEd4x8g_k
   :divid: ch01_02_vid_variables_and_expressions